dear-clouds/better-mdl/README.md

 If you have suggestions, feel free to post them on [this post](https://mydramalist.com/discussions/general-discussion/88611-gathering-feedbacks), just keep in mind that there's a limitation to what I can do with a userscript.

+> [!NOTE]
-_The themes I use in my screenshots is [Catppuccin](https://github.com/dear-clouds/mydramalist) and must be installed separately._
+> The themes I use in my screenshots is [Catppuccin](https://github.com/dear-clouds/mydramalist) and must be installed separately.

 ## Installation